deusExMac/WebScraper/README.md

-# WebScraper
+# About WebScraper

-A simple python program for scraping/extracting data from web pages.
-Specifications for how to extract data from individual web-pages is stored in .exr files.
-Each .exr file contains one or more extraction rules, collectively called a library, that are applied to a single web-page. .exr files are in json format.
+WebScraper is a simple python program enabling rule-based scraping/extraction of data from web pages.
+Specifications on which data to extract from individual web-pages pages comes in the form or rules stored in .exr files ((EX)traction (R)ules).
+Each .exr file contains one or more extraction rules, collectively called an extraction library or just library, that will be applied to a single web-page if certain condition hold. .exr files are in json format.
 More information on how to author .exr files can be found below.

 **IMPORTANT: This software is currently in alpha release and under heavy development.
 This means features may not work, may work inconsistently, are only implemented as a proof of concept and (may) have serious bugs.**